DaydeR/ConnectFour/README.md

 Current Features:

 You can put pieces into the grid!
-(Note: Gravity not yet implemented) All methods of winning the game have been implemented!
+All methods of winning the game have been implemented!
+Game is fully functional!

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~